maxProgrammer/copy-list-to-other/README.md

 # wildcardstype2
-using wildcard type to subclass implements methods of a super class
+using generic concept (covariante and contravariance) to copy two list to other list